singdevshree/leetcodeproblems/README.md

 # leetcodeproblems
-Solution to leetcod problems in python
+Solution to leetcode problems in python